Minyus/pipelinex/README.md

                    warm_start=False)
 ```

-This way, however, is inefficient as you need to add `import` and `if` statements for the options in the Python code in addition to modifying the YAML/JSON config file.
+This way is inefficient as we need to add `import` and `if` statements for the options in the Python code in addition to modifying the YAML config file.

+Any better way?

 PyYAML provides [UnsafeLoader](<https://github.com/yaml/pyyaml/wiki/PyYAML-yaml.load(input)-Deprecation>) which can load Python objects without `import`.